RyandTreat/Data115/README.md

 # Data115
 For my Data115 class
 Motivation
-For this project I wanted to answer some questions about the video game industry.
+I have played video games for most of my life but have never done and looking into the best genre or what the best title is.
+I may not have gone out of my way to find the best of the best of the the samepl size I have for this project I wanted to answer some questions about the video game industry.
 The couple questions I had in mind are:
 Based on IGN reviews what genre seemed to have the overall better reviews.
-What game title had the best over all review
+What game title had the best over all review from the sample i had chosen
-Did a reviewer at IGN leave better reviews over all

 Data Process
 I went through IGN and grabbed the scores, titles ,genre and the person who left the review and looked up developers and publishers to round out the set.
 At the end if there were